 Throughout the ages people have danced sacredly, as an act of worship and to bring peace and healing to the Earth.
 People have danced in churches, temples, village greens and even around the lands in special ways using the idea of the ‘zodiac’, a symbol of the heart centre of the cosmos that surrounds and shines from the divine being of light and love.…We feel it is helpful to see this process as conscious practice of ‘The Art and Science of Life’, doing the right thing, in the right place, at the right time, and with the right intention.
 We see it as a way of being in harmony with nature and the universe, and giving and receiving healing to and from the earth and heavens: a way of bringing heaven to earth.

-Join us in the Wheel of Life events throughout Britain in 2017!
+Join us in the Wheel of Life events throughout Britain!

 *N.B.
 In the terminology we are using, Britain = England and Wales, as distinct from Scotland and Ireland, each of which have their own landscape Wheel of Life.)

 **Its aims include “the study of the origin and significance of temples, landscape temples, holy places, earth structures and their layout, and all beneficial forms of natural and metaphysical study, including the association of butterflies and plants in relation to such matters” (Gatekeeper Trust Deed).

 For information on last year’s events, please click here: Wheel of Life Programme 2017